HEADS-project/training/1.ThingML_Basics/README.md

 * Right-Click on the ThingML file to compile (it should be the file which contains the Configuration to be compiled)
 * Select the target platform in the "HEADS / ThingML" context menu
-* Check for any output message or errors in the ThingML Console (You might need to show the Eclispe Console View if it is hidden, select Window- > Show View -> Others... -> General -> Console).
+* Check for any output message or errors in the ThingML Console (You might need to show the Eclipse Console View if it is hidden, select Window- > Show View -> Others... -> General -> Console).
 * The code will be generated in an src-gen folder within the same eclipse project as the ThingML source file.
 One sub-folder is created for each different target platform and an additional sub-folder is created for each configuration

 #### Generating to Java, Building and running with Maven